boerenboodschap/monolith/directus-node/README.md

 npx directus schema snapshot --yes ./snapshot.yaml
 ```

-Note, that this will force overwrite existing snapshot files.
+Note, that this will force overwrite existing snapshot files with the same name.

+The most recent snapshot will always be snapshot.yaml in the root directory, so when making a new snapshot you should first rename the current snapshot and put it in the snapshots directory.
+Then you can use the command above to create a snapshot of the current state of the directus configuration.